Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

 dmypy stop

-# Prune stale cache metadata (run weekly or post-upgrade)
+# Prune stale cache metadata (run when dependencies upgrade)

 find .mypy_cache -name '*.meta.json' -mtime +7 -delete